 The lenses I utilize in therapy are anti-oppression, anti-colonial, relational cultural, and a deep trust in the body wisdom each person holds.

 Modalities I utilize flexibly and interchangeably include relational, person centered, attachment informed, somatic, trauma informed, IFS, CBT, DBT, and ACT.

 I am an intersectional feminist.

 I earned a Master's Degree in Clinical Mental Health Counseling from Lesley University, and Bachelor's Degree in Gender, Sexuality and Feminist Studies from Oberlin College.

 I have completed Level 1 of the Embodied Recovery Training, a trauma-informed, relationally oriented, and somatically integrative approach to the treatment of eating disorders that draws from the latest research in traumatology, interpersonal neurobiology, and child development.

-I am a 200 hour Certified Yoga Teacher and received my training through Wonder Yoga in Arlington, MA.
+I am a 200 hour Certified Yoga Teacher through Wonder Yoga in Arlington, MA.
 As a yoga instructor, my goal is to facilitate a space where you can be curious and compassionate within your body.
-I aim to help you find a sense of groundedness and vitality through the act of gentle movement.
-I hope to assist you in making meaning of your relationship between mind, body, and heart, finding inner stillness, and developing a sense of embodiment.
+I aim to help you find a sense of groundedness and vitality through the act of gentle movement, assist you in making meaning of your relationship between mind, body, and heart, and developing a sense of embodiment.
 I am passionate about honoring the roots of this ancient Indian practice.

 I am a huge animal lover and enjoy walking, yoga, Cape Cod, the woods, The Office, ice cream, and great white sharks.